rpmahoney/challenge/results.md

 The Reporting.java class holds the method to create the summary report.
 It's found in the LotteryMachine.service package.

-I've used Javadocs inside the code to further explain each method.
+There is also a source folder called "test" which holds the JUnit tests I've written to test my methods I've used Javadocs inside the code to further explain each method.